 It is not just this—though it is true that a dry drunk may continue to embrace and exhibit negative thoughts and behaviors that grew from their addiction—a dry drunk may yet be struggling with the very emotional and psychological struggles that drove them to drink in the first place.

 People who contend with alcohol addictions often self-medicate.
 This may be why the addiction developed in the first place and one reason why it gains further momentum.
 As they struggle with negative emotions or mindsets, whether they be loneliness, anger, blame, resentment, self-loathing, shame or fear, they turn to the bottle to staunch these thoughts, rather than dealing with them head-on.
-This situation is further compounded if an individual is struggling to cope with a dual diagnosis that exists along with the alcohol abuse.
-Dual diagnoses, also called co-occurring disorders, are often mental health disorders that accompany an addiction.
+This situation is further compounded if an individual is struggling to cope with a dual diagnosis that exists along with alcohol abuse.
+Dual diagnoses, also called co-occurring disorders, are often mental health disorders that accompany addiction.

 If a person experiences anxiety, depression, excessive stress or any other mental issues, instead of seeking the professional help they need, they may choose to bottle up the symptoms and drink them away.
 What is dangerous about this, is that drinking can actually exacerbate these things, leading to a vicious cycle, as a person increasingly drinks more in an ill-fated attempt to stay afloat.